 Contact the Advertising Standards Authority about other advertising

 The Advertising Standards Authority (ASA) oversees advertising in all media other than TV and radio.

 Advertising must comply with the ASA Codes of Practice.
-The ASA website has more information about how the codes apply to election and referendum advertising:
+The ASA website has more information about how the codes apply to election advertising:

 Contact the Media Council about editorial content